-When we determine that any part of your assets that we manage will be invested in a third-party mutual fund, we will always attempt to purchase the lowest cost share class given the size of your investment, and any "relationship" benefit for which we qualify based on the total assets we have invested with the fund.
+When we determine that any part of your assets that we manage will be invested in a third-party mutual fund, we will always attempt to purchase the lowest cost share class given the size of your investment and any "relationship" benefit, meaning the total assets we have invested with the fund, for which our firm may qualify.
 If the size of your investment does not meet the necessary minimums, or we do not qualify for a "relationship" benefit, your assets may be invested in a fund that is not the lowest cost share class available for that fund.
-However, at no time will we invest your assets in a higher cost share class in order to secure any residual payment for the benefit of GCM or its employees, either directly or indirectly, such as a 12b-1 fee.
+However, at no time will we invest your assets in a higher cost share class in order to secure any residual payment for the benefit of GCM, such as a 12b-1 fee.